Beth Israel Congregation turns to Facebook for online services

 JACKSON, Miss.
-(WJTV) — A small but strong Jewish community at Beth Israel Congregation in Jackson is feeling the effects of COVID-19.
+(WJTV) — A small but strong Jewish community at Beth Israel Congregation in Jackson is feeling the effects of the coronavirus (COVID-19).
 Beth Israel is following the recommendation against gatherings of 10 or more people.

-Rabbi Joseph Rosen said that his biggest challenge so far has been being able to be accessible to his congregants, as he has turned to Facebook for Friday night services.
+Rabbi Joseph Rosen said that his biggest challenge so far has been being able to be accessible to his congregants.
+He turned to Facebook for Friday night services.

 “It made my home a place of worship too, and elevates the meaning of sacred spaces,” Weil said.
 “So my home could also be a sacred space for me during this time.”